In this article

 Alcohol use disorder causes a range of physical symptoms.
 These can appear shortly after drinking alcohol or as a result of prolonged alcohol use and alcohol addiction.

 Long-term alcohol use has wide-ranging adverse effects on a person's health and mental wellness.
 These include:

 The consequences of alcohol addiction are irreversible, with some leading to death.
 They leave lasting effects and add to the financial and social burdens of alcoholism.

 Alcoholism can be mild, moderate, or severe.
 Symptoms include:

 People with 2 to 3 symptoms suffer from mild alcoholism.
 If you or someone you know starts showing these signs, you should get immediate help.

 Don’t wait until a person has more than six symptoms before seeking treatment.
 By then, they already have severe alcoholism, which can be more difficult to treat.

 Patients can access a variety of treatments for alcoholism.
 The three basic types of alcohol treatment are:

-When exploring these options, keep in mind that there is no single treatment for alcoholism.
+When exploring these options, remember that there is no single treatment for alcoholism.
 More often than not, a multidisciplinary approach is needed.
-What matters is that you are able to sustain long-term recovery through the prevention of relapse.
+What matters is that you can sustain long-term recovery by preventing relapse.